Caveatron/Software/Caveatron_Setup/README.md

 - CTE40 - This version is for the Coldtears Electronics 4.0" touchscreen.
 - Caveatron_SV - Version for the new survey-focused Caveatron (uses the ILI9488_16 BuyDisplay module).

+Version 1.5 is the last regular version.
+Version 1.6N does not contain the touchscreen calibration since this has caused a problem for some people.
+The touchscreen calibration must be done through a separate program that is located in the Touchscreen Calibration folder (select the correct one for your display).
+Then you must load the parameters using the Caveatron_Parameter_Uploader.

 The cvfont32.bin file contains the Caveatron fonts and graphics and must be loaded onto the SPI flash IC using the Caveatron_Setup firmware.
 It needs to be copied to a microSD card (32GB or smaller) that is inserted into the Teensy processor microSD slot in order for it to be loaded to the SPI flash.

 ## Summary of Setup Steps